-Mr. Roberts is a Senior Managing Director and Chief Operating Officer of Angelo, Gordon, and a member of its executive committee.
+Mr. Roberts is the Chief Operating Officer of Angelo, Gordon, and a member of its executive committee.
 He joined Angelo, Gordon in 1993.
-Mr. Roberts manages Angelo, Gordon's private equity and special situations area and was the founder of Angelo, Gordon's opportunistic real estate area.
-Mr. Roberts has overseen investments in a wide variety of companies and special situations, including companies in the business services, healthcare services and financial services industries.
+Mr. Roberts has been responsible for helping to start and grow a number of Angelo, Gordon's businesses including opportunistic real estate, private equity, net lease real estate, and residential mortgage-backed securities.
+Within private equity, Mr. Roberts has focused in particular on investments in the specialty finance area including Portfolio Recovery Associates, a leading publicly traded debt buying company where he serves as lead director on the board.
 Previously, he was a principal at Gordon Investment Corporation, a Canadian merchant bank, where he participated in a wide variety of principal transactions.
 Prior to that he worked in the corporate finance department at L.F.
 Rothschild where he specialized in mergers and acquisitions.
 Mr. Roberts has a B.S. degree from The Wharton School of the University of Pennsylvania.
-Mr. Roberts is a member of the board of directors of Portfolio Recovery Associates, Inc.